 Meningitis is the most common reason for these spasms.
-It occurs when the meninges (the membranes around the brain and spinal cord) become inflamed due to viruses or bacteria.
+It occurs when the meninges, or the membranes around the brain and spinal cord, become inflamed due to viruses or bacteria.
 These spasms are the body’s way of trying to relieve the pain caused by irritation in the meninges.
 It helps by keeping your child’s spine still.

 Subarachnoid hemorrhage happens when your child has bleeding in the area between the brain and the tissues around it.
-It can be caused by injuries, a widening of the blood vessels called an aneurysm, or bleeding disorders.
+Injuries, a widening of the blood vessels called an aneurysm, or bleeding disorders can cause it.

-Your child can get this disease when the bacteria that are found in soil and animal droppings enter the body through a wound.
+Your child can get tetanus when the bacteria that are found in soil and animal droppings enter the body through a wound.
 However, vaccines have made it rare.
 Tetanus is treatable but can be fatal in people who have not been vaccinated.

 Other possible causes include brain tumors, head injuries, and seizures.
-In rare cases, these spasms can occur in babies who go through alcohol withdrawal if an alcoholic mother drank excessively while pregnant.
+In rare cases, these spasms can occur in babies who go through alcohol withdrawal if their mothers misused alcohol while pregnant.

 The methods of treatment depend upon the underlying condition.

-If your child has bleeding in the brain, surgery can fix the cause of it, relieve pressure on the brain, and prevent permanent brain damage.
+If your child has bleeding in the brain, surgery can fix the cause of it.
+The surgery will also relieve pressure on the brain and prevent permanent brain damage.

 You can reduce your child’s risk of having opisthotonos by taking steps to prevent the underlying conditions that cause it.

 You can decrease your child’s risk of having meningitis through frequent hand washing and staying away from others who have this illness.
 Vaccines can also protect your child from some forms of bacterial meningitis.

 Treating aneurysms promptly can reduce your child’s risk of subarachnoid hemorrhage.